a-green-hand-jack/a-green-hand-jack.github.io/_pages/about.md

 My research journey began at the [<span style="color:#1bd1a5;">Department of Life Sciences and Medicine</span>](http://enbiomed.ustc.edu.cn/main.htm), [<span style="color:#21a675;">University of Science and Technology of China</span>](https://www.ustc.edu.cn/), where I earned my B.S. in Biological Technology with a strong academic foundation (GPA: 84.96/100, Rank: 29/91).
 This interdisciplinary background has uniquely positioned me to bridge the gap between traditional biological research and modern computational approaches.

-My research interests span across multiple domains: from developing training-free evaluation frameworks for clinical AI systems, to exploring the potential of large language models in educational applications, and advancing protein generation models using diffusion techniques.
-I am particularly passionate about creating AI solutions that can make meaningful contributions to healthcare, education, and drug discovery.
+**My current research interests focus on:**
+- **Protein Design**: Developing advanced generative models for de novo protein design and structure prediction
+- **Multi-Agent Systems**: Exploring intelligent agent frameworks for complex biological and medical tasks
+- **AI + Drug Discovery**: Leveraging artificial intelligence to accelerate pharmaceutical development and drug design
+- **AI + Healthcare**: Creating AI solutions for medical diagnosis, treatment optimization, and personalized medicine

+I am actively researching generative models including **diffusion models** and **flow matching** techniques, as well as developing intelligent **agents** for various applications in computational biology and healthcare.

-If you are interested in learning more about my background and would like to explore my research portfolio further, please click [here](https://github.com/a-green-hand-jack/CV/raw/master/Jieke%20Wu's%20resume.pdf) to download my detailed resume.
+If you are interested in collaborating on research projects or would like to discuss potential opportunities, please feel free to contact me at [jieke.wu@kaust.edu.sa](mailto:jieke.wu@kaust.edu.sa).

 # 📖 Educations